moizahmed97/Patients-Mangement-System/README.md

 # Patients-Mangement-System
 A Full Stack Web Application that allows users to book appointments for a Clinics online

-The Web App is a full solution for the technical needs of a Clinic built using the LAMP structure
+The Web App is a full solution for the technical needs of a Clinic built using the LAMP stack

 The Front end has been developed in JavaScript using Bootstrap 4, while the back end has been written in PHP The Database used is a MySQL instance.